Modern attempts to revive the Sanhedrin: Attempt by Rabbi Yisroel Shklover, 1830

 In the 1830s, Rav Yisroel of Shklov, one of the leading disciples of the Vilna Gaon who had settled in Jerusalem, made another attempt to restart semikhah.
-Rav Yisroel was interested in organizing a Sanhedrin, but he accepted the ruling of Levi ibn Habib and David ibn abi Zimra that we cannot create semikhah by ourselves.
+Rav Yisroel was interested in organizing a Sanhedrin, but he accepted the ruling of Levi ibn Habib and David ben Solomon ibn Abi Zimra that we cannot create semikhah by ourselves.

 At the time the Turkish Empire was crumbling, and losing wars against Russia, Prussia, Austria and others.
 In attempt to modernize, the Turkish Empire opened itself up to more and more Western "advisors".
 For the first time the Arabian Peninsula and the Yemen was opened up to westerners.
 Scientists and Sociologists were convinced that in the Yemen lay communities that had been cut off and isolated from the western world for centuries.
 At the time, leading European scientific journals seriously considered that the remnants of the "Ten Tribes" would actually be found in the Yemen.

-Rav Yisroel of Shklov, influenced both by this rush of scientific thought and interested in utilizing a suggestion of the Radvaz of receiving semikhah from one of the "Ten Tribes", specifically Reuven and Gad.
+Rav Yisroel of Shklov, influenced both by this rush of scientific thought and interested in utilizing a suggestion of the Radbaz of receiving semikhah from one of the "Ten Tribes", specifically Reuben and Gad.
 Rav Yisroel charted out where he thought the Bnei Reuven were probably located, and sent an emissary, Rav Pinchas Baruch, to locate them.
 Unfortunately, Rav Baruch did not succeed in locating the shevet of Reuven and he was either killed or died while attending to the medical needs of poor Yemenite villagers.

 In the end, no remnant was found, however the responses involved in this shed light on the Vilna Gaon's position that it was permissible to attempt to re-establish the Sanhedrin.

-An interesting point of Jewish Law arises in that Rav Yisroel raised the question how could the Tribe of Reuven have kept the semikhah alive, since they were outside the Land of Israel and the semikhah can be granted only in the Land of Israel.
+An interesting point of Jewish Law arises in that Rav Yisroel raised the question how could the Tribe of Reuben have kept the semikhah alive, since they were outside the Land of Israel and the semikhah can be granted only in the Land of Israel.
 He answered that since this tribe had been distant from the rest of the Jewish people before this ruling had been accepted, there is no reason to assume that they accepted this ruling, and there was a chance that they were still keeping the institution of semikhah alive.